rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/intrinsics.md

 Thus, the clear recommendation is not using the experimental compiler intrinsics in a safety-critical project.

+There are only few functions that are not marked as experimental: `copy`, `copy_nonoverlapping`, `write_bytes`, `transmute`.
+`transmute` is probably the most well-known and widely used of these APIs.
-With `transmute` there is one major exception.
-However, `transmute` is handled in other parts of the guidelines.
+`transmute` is handled in other parts of the guidelines.